oskardudycz/event-driven.io/content/posts/2022-01-05--no_it_can_never_happen/index.pl.md

 Apart from Decalogue, only a few rules were carved in stone.
 Even Decalogue's ten rules are not always applied properly in real life.

 Most computer systems rely on the automation of the already established "analogue" procedures.
 Such procedures usually allow many different options.
-There is a lot of grey matter.
+There is a lot of grey area.
 We should design our systems accordingly.
 We should be asking the business:
 - How is it being done now?
 - What are you doing if this didn't happen?
 - How do you fix this issue?